bioinfo-ibms-pumc/SMART/README.md

 ## SMART-Database download (Date: 2024/5/20)

 1. Since the raw SMART-database consists of huge number of formulae with their evidences, here we give a lite version of SMART-database which contained only formulae from HMDB and biological extension formulae from HMDB.
 DB file could be downloaded from [here](https://figshare.com/s/01360a81efe87136b65f).
-User want to used the raw SMART-database could contact with us, and we are considering providing an online version in the future.
+Users who want to use the raw SMART-database can contact us, and we are considering providing an online version in the future.
 ##

 ## SMART Download and Installation